chrisdone/emacs-config/README.md

 ## Recent additions

-- counsel-git - search checked-in git files with a liberal search.
+* counsel-git - search checked-in git files with a liberal search.
+* counsel-rg - grep the project with rg - very fast